Uncategorized

 Here’s a real life example of how this can play out:

-Municipal-wide School Districts Shelter-in-Place vs. Lockout
+Municipal-wide School Districts Shelter-in-Place vs. Secure and Hold

 Here’s the trickier part:

 Town A shares its public school district with Town B. They too, have a police department, and will provide mutual aid to the schools in town A, through an agreement.
 Town A also has a seperate magnet school district, at least two other private schools, and a state school for children with severe disabilities.
 Per the order of Town A’s police department, all of those other schools shelter-in-place.
 They suspend outdoor activities, field trips, etc. for the day, but otherwise learning and other internal school activities continue.
 This incident is treated as if it were like a severe weather alert (think tornado watch, not warning).
 Lower grade students in those schools, may not even be aware that something is different today.
+This is the reality of most communities – nothing happens in a vacuum.

 Share the wealth: